railsagainstignorance/chromatography/README.md

       * in direction of flow (Rf)
       * sideways? against flow? - perhaps specify a diffusion attribute for when there is no flow, e.g. sideways
 * construct clean image of primary colours for testing.
+* handle display of colors fading to .. white, not black.
+Tricky.

 ### main steps